BillRaymond/agile-in-action-minima/_posts/2023-02-21-introducing-strategic-ai-planning-and-delivery.md

 **Kathleen Walch:** And we really wanted to have practical applications and share that because there's a lot that's going on and some of it is mundane and doesn't necessarily get as much attention as other topics, and we wanted to highlight that because that really is what's kind of driving this industry and a lot of the applications forward.

 **Kathleen Walch:** Of course, if your listeners are paying attention to AI at all, they'll know ChatGPT, and that's really hot right now, making some people a little nervous, especially schools and academic settings.
 But there's a lot of other things that AI is doing as well, and that's what we cover.

 **Kathleen Walch:** And then a little bit about my background.
 I started out actually in marketing.
-I worked for Heart Hanks and we did a lot with Bed, Bath & Beyond actually.
+I worked for Heart Hanks and we did a lot with Bed, Bath &amp; Beyond actually.
 So that was when I was introduced to Data, Big Data, the messiness of data.
 From there, my husband and I had started a startup actually back in 2012, and that was when I met Ron first.
 And then around 2014 started working with Ron at Tech Breakfast, which was a morning demo series that we highlighted all different sorts of tech.
 A lot of it was very entrepreneurial, a lot of startups, but some larger companies did present as well some new features, new products that they were creating.

 **Kathleen Walch:** From Tech Breakfast, because we got to see so many different people and companies demo, in around maybe 2016, voice and voice assistance was becoming really hot and really popular.
 And that's what got us involved in artificial intelligence to begin with, really kind of moving forward in that direction.

 **Kathleen Walch:** And then in 2017, that was when Cognilytica got started, including our podcast.
 And we have been covering AI, machine learning, advanced analytics ever since.

 **Bill Raymond:** Well, thank you for that and we're going to talk about Cognilytica in just a moment.
 Ron, could you share a little bit about yourself?

 ### Ron Schmelzer

 I'm Ron Schmelzer.
 I'm also managing partner and head here at Cognilytica along with Kathleen, host of the AI Today Podcast, which is going in to be into our sixth year fairly soon, over 300 episodes we've been doing.
 So we understand the podcast hustle well, and as Kathleen mentioned, she did a really good job.

 We've been following AI since the very beginning of the podcast and what we've been covering, but AI goes back to the 1950s.
 So it's kind of funny how we talk about the current topics and the current trends, but for those who have been in the AI industry that are like, been there, seen that.

 **Ron Schmelzer:** Of course, things get better and algorithms get better, and systems get better and things get crazier.
 But we go through these waves and so one of the biggest things that we do on AI Today and in all the stuff that we cover and Cognilytica and all the other things that we do is really focusing on the here and now.